 In Pubs and how it came about…

-It is ten years since Street Level Photoworks in Glasgow published In Pubs in a limited edition of 200 signed and numbered copies.
+In December 2007 Street Level Photoworks in Glasgow published In Pubs in a limited edition of 200 signed and numbered copies.
 They sold out fairly quickly and I only have one copy left myself.
 It’s a nice piece of stuff, 60 odd pages spiral bound with wine coloured thick card covers front and rear.
 It also features an introduction by Alasdair Gray and a previously unpublished short story by James Kelman (which subsequently appeared in his 2010 collection If It Is Your Life).
 Unfortunately In Pubs seems to be the publication that strangers email me requesting to buy.
 Therefore I have decided to upload it to its own page on this site along with some reviews tacked on at the end and this brief account of how the publication came about.

 In Pubs as a body of work began life as a series of drawings I was making over a period of time off and on strictly sticking to stuff that happened in the pub environment.
 I didn’t know what it was going to be or where it was going at first, just kept adding to it now and again.
 Then sometime in 2006 I was asked to take part in a group show by Lowsalt, an artist run crowd that put on shows in temporary spaces.
 This one was in an empty shop unit in St andrew’s Street and the show ended up entitled Rack ‘n’ Ruin.
 Lowsalt and the other artists asked me to design the poster for the show.
 Some of them weren’t too happy at their portraits when they saw it.
 Personally I think I look the worst out the lot on it.